imjoy-team/ImJoy/docs/i2k_tutorial.md

 api.export(ImJoyPlugin())
 ```

+### Use your own Jupyter notebook server
+Let's first try to setup a local Jupyter notebook, and install the [imjoy-jupyter-extension](https://github.com/imjoy-team/imjoy-jupyter-extension).
+Instead of installing directly Jupyter notebooks, we recommend our a wrapper library called [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine), this will allow us apply some settings to the Jupyter server which can be useful for ImJoy, and you don't need to install imjoy-jupyter-extension separately.

+In short, you just need to run `pip install imjoy` to install and then start it via `imjoy --jupyter`.

-If you want to switch to your own locally installed Jupyter server, you need to **Run** the following code block:
+Now, if you want to switch to your own locally installed Jupyter server, you need to **Run** the following code block:
 <!-- ImJoyPlugin: { "type": "web-worker", "hide_code_block": true, "passive": true,"editor_height": "200px"} -->
 ```js
 api.prompt("Please copy and paste your Jupyter notebook URL with token here").then(async (nbUrl)=>{